 - Good channel separation.

-- A little more difficult to mount as the stylus must ride and be aligned perfectly in the groove to get the maximum sound.
+- It is a little more difficult to mount as the stylus must ride and be aligned perfectly in the groove to get the maximum sound.

-The Hana EH is a moving coil cartridge that is at the bottom in terms of the price for Hana.
+The Hana EH is a moving coil cartridge at the bottom in terms of the price for Hana.
 This has an elliptical stylus and an aluminum cantilever.

 - Moving coil cartridge.

-- Very affordable for a moving coil cart.
+- It is very affordable for a moving coil cart.

 - A very forgiving cart as it does a good job of not playing every scratch.